criblio/appscope/website/src/pages/docs/how-works.md

 title: How AppScope Works
 ---

-## How AppScope Works: Components

-AppScope is a single binary download with three components: a command-line interface (CLI), a loader, and a library.

 There are two ways to "scope" an application:

 1. Attach AppScope to a running process.
 1. Scope a new process.

+## How AppScope Works: Components

+AppScope downloads as a single binary, but functionally speaking has several components including a command-line interface (CLI), a loader, and a library.

 ### The Command Line Interface (CLI)